Nergal: Worship

-A temple of Nergal bearing the name E-šahulla, "house of the happy heart", is mentioned in ancient temple lists, and was located in Mê-Turan.
+Ancient lists of temples indicate that a temple of Nergal bearing the name E-šahulla, "house of the happy heart", was located in Mê-Turan.
+It was identified during excavations based on brick inscriptions and votive offerings dedicated to Nergal.
 It shared its name with a temple of Nanaya located in Kazallu.
 According to Andrew R. George, its name was most likely a reference to the occasional association between Nergal and joy.
-For example, a street named "the thoroughfare of Nergal of Joy" (Akkadian: mūtaq Nergal ša ḫadê) existed in Babylon, while one god list mentions "Nergal of jubilation" (dU.GUR ša rišati).
+For example, a street named "the thoroughfare of Nergal of Joy" (Akkadian: mūtaq Nergal ša ḫadê) existed in Babylon, while the god list An = Anum ša amēli mentions "Nergal of jubilation" (dU.GUR ša rišati).

 In Lagaba, Nergal was worshiped under the name Išar-kidiššu.
-He could also be referred to as the god of Marad, though this city was chiefly associated with Lugal-Marada.
+He could also be referred to as the tutelary god of Marad, though this city was chiefly associated with Lugal-Marada.
 Offerings or other forms of worship are also attested from Dilbat, Isin, Larsa, Nippur and Ur.
 It is possible that a temple of Nergal bearing the name E-erimḫašḫaš, "house which smites the wicked", which was at one point rebuilt by Rim-Sîn I, was located in the last of these cities.
 Temples dedicated to him also existed in both Isin and Nippur, but their names are not known.

-In the Neo-Babylonian period Nergal was regarded as the third most important god after Marduk and Nabu.
+In the Neo-Babylonian period Nergal was regarded as the third most important god in the Babylonian state pantheon after Marduk and Nabu.
 These three gods often appear together in royal inscriptions.
 Based on a cylinder of Neriglissar providing for E-Meslam in Kutha was regarded as a royal duty, similar as in the case of Marduk's and Nabu's main temples (respectively E-Sagil in Babylon and E-Zida in Borsippa).
 However, administrative documents indicate that Nergal and his wife Laṣ received fewer offerings than Marduk or Nabu.
 In some families it was seemingly customary to give the third son a theophoric name invoking Nergal, in accordance with his position in the state pantheon.

 14th and 28th days of the month were regarded as sacred to Nergal, as was the number 14 itself, though it was also associated with Sakkan.

-Unlike some other deities with underworld associations, for example Ereshkigal, Nergal is attested in theophoric names.
+Unlike other Mesopotamian deities associated with the underworld (for example Ereshkigal), Nergal is well attested in theophoric names.